William W. Belknap: Eads Bridge commission (1873)

 In 1873, the construction of the Americas' first steel arched bridge, named after James B. Eads, was nearing completion in St. Louis.
 Belknap, under influence from the Keokuk Packet steamliner company, was opposed to its completion.
 He desired that the bridge be torn down, so steamers would not have to lower their smokestacks to sail under it.
-Belknap created a commission to make recommendations on either destroying the bridge and rebuilding it with a design that allowed steamers to pass or building a canal around the bridge so that they could pass.
+Belknap created a commission to make recommendations on either destroying the bridge and rebuilding it with a design that allowed steamers to pass or building a canal around the bridge so they could pass.
 Eads, who was friends with Grant, visited Washington, D.C., in November 1873 before Belknap submitted the report to Congress, and asked that Grant rescue the bridge from destruction.
 Belknap argued that according to federal law, the Secretary of War had the authority to prevent obstruction of the Mississippi River.

 In response, Grant reminded Belknap that Congress had authorized the construction of the bridge, and that Congress would probably not authorize money to tear it down.
 He overruled Belknap's decision, and told Belknap in person, "You certainly cannot destroy this structure on your own authority...General, you had better drop this case."
 Belknap was embarrassed, stood up blushing, bowed to President Grant, and left the meeting.
 The Eads Bridge was completed in 1874 and is still in active use today.